Protein kinase C: Activation

 Upon activation, protein kinase C enzymes are translocated to the plasma membrane by RACK proteins (membrane-bound receptor for activated protein kinase C proteins).
+This localization also gives the enzyme access to substrate, an activation mechanism termed substrate presentation.
 The protein kinase C enzymes are known for their long-term activation: They remain activated after the original activation signal or the Ca2+-wave is gone.
 It is presumed that this is achieved by the production of diacylglycerol from phosphatidylinositol by a phospholipase; fatty acids may also play a role in long-term activation.
 A critical part of PKC activation is translocation to the cell membrane.
 Interestingly, this process is disrupted in microgravity, which causes immunodeficiency of astronauts.

 Function

 A multiplicity of functions have been ascribed to PKC.
 Recurring themes are that PKC is involved in receptor desensitization, in modulating membrane structure events, in regulating transcription, in mediating immune responses, in regulating cell growth, and in learning and memory.
+PKC isoforms have been designated "memory kinases," and deficits in PKC signaling in neurons is an early abnormality in the brains of patients with Alzheimer's disease.
 These functions are achieved by PKC-mediated phosphorylation of other proteins.
 PKC plays an important role in the immune system through phosphorylation of CARD-CC family proteins and subsequent NF-κB activation.
 However, the substrate proteins present for phosphorylation vary, since protein expression is different between different kinds of cells.
 Thus, effects of PKC are cell-type-specific: